State Of Play06-10-15

 When you look at the screen shots that we and those with high-end rigs are posting, it should give you an idea of what the graphics look like.

 If you don’t have the rig to run it, and which meets the game’s system requirements, your experience will be different from shots taken by others from inside the game via the Steam client.
 Some are even better than the ones we post on our website media pages.

 And saying the graphics suck just makes us, and those with rigs that can run the game, wonder what you’re going on about.
-Especially when we look at some of the games in your Steam library and you recommend while saying nothing about the graphics.
+Especially when we look at some of the games in your Steam library and which you recommend while saying nothing about the graphics.
+This game was designed with a specific style.
+You don’t have to like it, but it’s what we made.

 But the fact is that this is a massive game, if your rig doesn’t meet with the game’s minimum system requirements, then you can’t play it.

 - We need to do a better job of guiding new players early on in the process.
 We were already steering the EA gamers progressively and with a view to sorting this out during the last phases of testing.